 Parameters:

-leftstr: It defines the characters of the left string.
+The leftstr function specifies the characters within the left string.

 Returns:

-Let's create a program to compare strings using the strcmp function in C++.
+Let's develop a software to contrast strings by utilizing the strcmp function in C++.

 Program1.cpp